 - Each deacon must meet the qualifications described in Acts 6:3 and I Timothy 3:8-13.

 - A Pastor shall be chosen and called by the church whenever a vacancy occurs.
 Announcements shall be given from the pulpit on at least two consecutive Sundays preceding the Business Meeting designated for his election.
 The Pulpit Committee (selected from the Board of Deacons) shall seek out and recommend as Pastor, a minister of the Gospel whose Christian character is in accord with New Testament standards.
 The committee shall bring the consideration of the church only one candidate at a time for the vote.
 Those present shall constitute a quorum for the election of a Pastor, and an affirmative vote of three-fourths of the members present shall be necessary for a call.
 The Pastor, thus elected, shall serve until the relationship is terminated.
 He shall subscribe to the "Statement of Faith and Covenant" of this church.
+The Pastor may be removed from office at a Business Meeting designated for that purpose.
+Announcement of the meeting must be given from the pulpit at least two consecutive Sundays prior to the meeting.
+A vote of three-fourths of the members present shall be required to remove the Pastor from office.

 - The term of service for deacons shall be two years; they then must rotate off as active deacons for at least one year before being eligible for re-election to another term.
 The Pastor, at his discretion, may nominate a deacon whose term is expiring to serve a third year.
 At the end of the third year, the deacon then must rotate off for at least one year before being eligible for re-election to another two year term.